syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup.md

 ## Customize the appearance of the symbols in the built-in categories

-The built-in symbol categories symbol sizes are equivalent to the Visio symbol size.
+The symbol sizes for the built-in symbol categories are equivalent to the Visio symbol size.
 Each symbol available in the category collection can be customized by the [PrepareSymbolViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_PrepareSymbolViewModel_System_Object_System_String_System_String_) virtual method of the stencil class.
-Symbols can be modified by using the following properties of the `PrepareSymbolViewModel` method,
+Symbols can be modified by using the following properties of the `PrepareSymbolViewModel` method:

 * `Item`: To modify the symbol and its properties.
 * `SymbolName`: To know the name of the symbol.
 * `CategoryName`: To know the name of the category.

 Also, you can decide whether a symbol can be added to the stencil symbol collection or not.
-It can be achieved by using the `Cancel` property of [CanAddSymbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CanAddSymbol_System_String_System_String_) the virtual method of stencil class.
+It can be achieved by using the `Cancel` property of [CanAddSymbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CanAddSymbol_System_String_System_String_), the virtual method of stencil class.

 {% tabs %}
 {% highlight C# %}